Crash (2004 film): Television series

 A 13-episode series premiered on the Starz network on October 17, 2008.
-The series features Dennis Hopper as a record producer in Los Angeles, California, and how his life is connected to other characters in the city, including a police officer (Ross McCall) and his partner, actress-turned-police officer, Arlene Tur.
+The series features Dennis Hopper as a record producer in Los Angeles, California, and examines how his life is connected to other characters in the city, including a police officer (Ross McCall) and his partner, an actress-turned-police officer (Arlene Tur).
 The cast consists of a Brentwood mother (Clare Carey), her real-estate developer husband (D. B. Sweeney), a former gang member-turned-EMT (Brian Tee), a street-smart driver (Jocko Sims), an undocumented Guatemalan immigrant (Luis Chavez), and a detective (Nick Tarabay).